identifier-services/Identifier-Services-Portal/README.md

 2. Configure environment variables

    Make a copy of [ids.env.sample](ids.env.sample) and rename it to `ids.env`.
 Configure variables as necessary.
-See [designsafe.env.sample](designsafe.env.sample) for details of configuration.

    Required environment variables: